Affiliate links on Android Authority may earn us a commission. Learn more.

 How to install fonts on Windows 10 and 11

 Windows is a great operating system when it comes to customizability.
 It’s easy to get custom visual elements on Windows, including thousands of available fonts.
+Adding new fonts to your collection can give your documents, presentations, and designs a fresh look and make them stand out.
 Here’s how to install fonts on Windows 10 and 11.

 To install a font on Windows, head to Windows Settings -> Personalization -> Fonts.
 Click Get more fonts in the Microsoft Store, click the font, and click Get.
 If you have the font downloaded, drag and drop it from the saved location to the box in the Fonts window that says Drag and drop to install.